ghuntley/workshops/COORDINATION.md

 - nixos
   - 00-prerequisites
-      - Status: Done.
+      - Status: Done, review needed plus lipstick if required.
   - 01-introduction-to-nixos
-      - Status: Done.
+      - Status: Done, review needed plus lipstick if required.
   - 02-install-nixos
-      - Status: Done.
+      - Status: Done, review needed plus lipstick if required.
   - 03-change-nixos-configuration
-      - Status: Done (Javier has questions and requests)
+      - Status: Done, review needed plus lipstick if required.
+Javier has questions and requests.

       - QUESTION(JC) Why do we have top level keys like `users` that aren't a NixOS module?
 What are they?
         ```